h2ohugol/PFDA-assignments/README.md

 ### Instructions
 - Use **Pandas** to read in the data.
 - Generate a plot that visualizes the temperature (`dryBulbTemperature_Celsius`) over time.
-- Ensure the plot is clear and well-labeled.
+- Ensure the plot is clear and well-labelled.

 ## Assignment 3: Email Domains Pie Chart
 ***